zzzprojects/learn-orm/tutorials/sql-server-profiler/create-a-trace.md

 # Create a Trace

 Tracing events in SQL Server is key to understanding and optimizing database workloads.
-To create a trace, go to the **File > New Trace** menu
+To create a trace, go to the **File > New Trace** menu.

 <img src="images/create-a-trace-1.png" alt="File > New Trace">